 Students who receive exposure treatment are able to progressively confront social situations that cause them anxiety in a controlled and encouraging way.
-Students gain confidence and learn coping mechanisms to deal with social anxiety by beginning with easy activities, like greeting a classmate, and gradually moving difficult encounters, more such taking part in group discussions. on to Research shows that exposure-based cognitive behavioral therapy (CBT) interventions successfully lessen socially anxious behaviors in the classroom.
+Students gain confidence and learn coping mechanisms to deal with social anxiety by beginning with easy activities, like greeting a classmate, and gradually moving on to more difficult encounters, such taking part in group discussions.
+Research shows that exposure-based cognitive behavioral therapy (CBT) interventions successfully lessen socially anxious behaviors in the classroom.
 Over time, this approach helps children become more resilient, more socially engaged, and more at ease in social situations (Khan et al., 2021).